mbozis/OAI_5G_scripts/README.md

 Scripts and configuration files for Open Air Interface

 ./oaitest

-Testing tool for E2E 5G SA system using Open Air Interface with RFsimulator or 2 hosts running OAI nrUE and nrgNB respectively, connected to SDRs.
+Testing tool for E2E 5G SA system using Open Air Interface with RFsimulator or 2 hosts running OAI nrUE and gNB respectively, connected to SDRs.
-SDR link can be OTA or with RF cables

 Usage:  ./oaitest [OPTION]... [+VALUE]